-Cocoboard is an novel fiberboard (Medium & Low density) made of shredded coconut husks and pressed to boards with natural tannin binder.
+Cocoboard is an novel fiberboard (Medium & Low density) made of coconut husks and pressed to boards with bio tannin adhesive.

-In comparison to wood-based panels, Cocoboards are significantly cheaper and 100% chemical free.
+In comparison to wood-based panels, Cocoboards are more cost-effective and 100% chemical free.

 Our technology can be used in a range of applications in the bio-based panel industry.

-Moving from linear to circular economy in the context of biomass valorization.
+Moving from linear to circular economy in the context of byproducts valorization.

 The Philippine people call the coconut palm “tree of life”, because it is possible to use any of its parts in valuable applications.
 The coconut husk is the external fibrous part of the nut.
 Every year in the Philippines 15 billion of coconuts (25% of the worldwide production) are harvested and processed in the coconut oil industry, leaving the husks as a waste only partially used for energy production.
 About 2.5 million tons of husks per year remains unexploited and available for further valorisation.